dusanpopov/Stopwatch/README.md

 # Stopwatch
-Stopwatch made with vanilla JavaScript

 Simple stopwatch made with vanilla JavaScript.
-User can use predefined countdown times, or enter his own
+User can use predefined countdown timers, or enter his own